intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 This document creates the Editorial Stream in addition to the streams already described in {{RFC8729}}.

+# Updates to This Document

+Updates, amendments, and refinements to this document can be produced using the process documented herein, but shall be operative only after (a) obtaining the agreement of the IAB and the IESG, and (b) ensuring that the IETF LLC has no objections regarding its ability to implement any proposed changes.

 # Security Considerations

 The same security considerations as those in {{RFC8729}} apply.